MikhaD/nixos-config/modules/home-manager/tmux/README.md

 ##### 3.4 Battery
 This shows the current battery percentage with a battery icon before it.
 It can be toggled with `tmux.prompt.info.battery.enable` and is enabled by default.
 Colors can be customized with `tmux.prompt.info.battery.color` (default "#000") and `tmux.prompt.info.battery.background` (default "#E599DF").
 The icon is a filled battery, filled to the % the battery is currently charged to in increments of 10.
-If the laptop is plugged in it will display a lightning bolt next to it.
-If it is fully charged and plugged in it will show a plug icon instead.
+If the laptop is plugged in and charging it will display a lightning bolt next to it.
+If it is fully charged and plugged in, or plugged in not charging it will show a plug icon instead.